roku-on-it/golang_ioc_container_pov/README.md

 This is hardly a complete implementation of an IoC container.

-I'm still not sure if _Dependency Injection_ is recommended in Go since it's claimed that Go should stay simple but this little project was a good start for me to learn the concept nonetheless.
+I'm still not sure if _Dependency Injection_ or _IoC_ is recommended in Go since it's claimed that Go should stay simple but this little project was a good start for me to learn the concept nonetheless.

 Open to any suggestions and improvements.